dreadkopp/HTML_OutputOptimizer/README.md

 if you got a asynchronous worker for that (i.e via supervisord), you might want to extend the OutputOptimizer::dispatchAsyncJobs() to do nothing and have a worker instance that uses AsyncProcessStore::startStack() or ArrayProcessStore::dispatchChunk()

+also there is a constant LOAD_THRESHOLD_PERCENT that you might want to override.
+When this threshold is exceeded within the last minute, ImageOptimizer will bail

 # WHY?